yang-233/Algorithm-note/Data-structure/leetcode-25#.md

-# LeetCode 24.
-Swap Nodes in Pairs [link](https://leetcode.com/problems/swap-nodes-in-pairs/)
+# LeetCode 25.
+Reverse Nodes in k-Group [link](https://leetcode.com/problems/reverse-nodes-in-k-group/)

 ## Problem description:

-> Given a linked list, swap every two adjacent nodes and return its head.
+> Given a linked list, reverse the nodes of a linked list *k* at a time and return its modified list.
 >
+> *k* is a positive integer and is less than or equal to the length of the linked list.
+If the number of nodes is not a multiple of *k* then left-out nodes in the end should remain as it is.
+>
 > **Note:**
 >
-> - Your algorithm should use only constant extra space.
+> - Only constant extra memory is allowed.
-> - You may **not** modify the values in the list's nodes, only nodes itself may be changed.
+> - You may not alter the values in the list's nodes, only nodes itself may be changed.

 ## Example:

 ```
-Given 1->2->3->4, you should return the list as 2->1->4->3.
+Given this linked list: 1->2->3->4->5

+For k = 2, you should return: 2->1->4->3->5

+For k = 3, you should return: 3->2->1->4->5
 ```

 ## Solution: